Microentrepreneur Landlord of Gite Rental

-They may do so as a micro-entrepreneur, but as there are turnover limits to this status, and the tax and social security regime is not advantageous for if you are making a major investment in the venture, it is rarely the best approach.
+They may do so as a micro-entrepreneur, but as there are turnover limits to this status and the tax and social security regime is not advantageous for if you are making a major investment, it is rarely the best approach.
 Most large landlords run the business through a limited company using the tax status of régime réel.

 If the activity generates receipts of under €23,000, the income is regarded as investment income (revenu de patrimoine) and not business income (revenu d'activité).

 Nevertheless, many landlords of holiday gites run the activity as a registered business, more often than not as a micro-entrepreneur and we have recently received a number of mails from readers concerned that as they are not a ‘professional’ landlord they had no entitlement to this status.

 Paul Duvaux, an avocat fiscaliste, specialising in this sector considers that in strict legal terms that is likely be the case, but whether there is any reason to be concerned about it is another matter, stating: “the issue is a complicated one which even the authorities themselves frequently fail to understand.”